 I half expected the boys to come back out, to say they wanted to stay with me, to say their father had told them they should be with me during this difficult time.
 I sat in my car playing on my phone, pretending to have something important to do, while just waiting for a long time.

 Finally, I drove away…

 Grandpa was my hero.
 Shortly after my husband left, I visited my Grandfather.
 I was five months pregnant and absolutely shaking.
 My life had crashed around me.
 I had thought my husband was like my Grandfather.
-I had thought he was my hero.
-Maybe part of what went wrong in our marriage is that I worshiped him too much.
-I thought he could fix things only God can fix and the pressure I put on him was too much.
+Maybe part of what went wrong in our marriage is that I thought my husband could fix things only God can fix and the pressure I put on him was too much.
 In some ways, I know that’s true.
-In others I know that people love through much worse than anything I’d ever done to my husband and that I could not take the blame for his inability to love or the choices he made.
+In others I know that people love through much worse than anything I’d ever done to my husband and that I cannot take the blame for his inability to love or the choices he made.

 This time of year is hard for me.
 My husband told me he was leaving on Mother’s Day 2009 and moved out a week later.
 His actions on that day have forever scarred a day that should be most beautiful to mothers everywhere.
 I can’t imagine what he was thinking that day.
 I’m done trying.
 It is very clear, my ex is no Grandpa.

 I remember wondering how I could tell Grandpa my husband had abandoned us?
 Grandma had already passed, and Grandpa was alone.
 How could I make him understand what was happening and not disappoint him when I didn’t understand what was happening myself and was so disappointed in who I must be?